Egyptian Greeks: Greek community

 In 1920, approximately 200,000 Greeks lived in Egypt.
 By c.
 1940, the Greeks numbered about 300,000.
 The Greek community in Alexandria lived around the church and convent of Sabbas the Sanctified.
 In the same area there was a guest house for Greek travelers, a Greek hospital and later a Greek school.
 The Greek Orthodox bishop was based in Damietta in the church of Nikolaos of Myrna.

 In Cairo, the first organised Greek community was founded in 1856, with the community based in three main neighbourhoods: Tzouonia, Haret el Roum (Street of the Greeks), and in Hamzaoui.
 The patriarchate was based in Saint Nicholas Greek Orthodox Cathedral, Hamzaoui.
 The monastery of Saint George, in Old Cairo still survives.
 The monastery is surrounded by a huge wall and topped by a stone tower.
 Within its walls there was a Greek hospital, a school and housing for the elderly and poor.

 In addition to the Greek communities of Alexandria and Cairo, there were the organised Greek communities of Mansoura, founded in 1860, Port Said, founded in 1870, Tanta in 1880, and the community of Zagazig in 1850.
 There were fifteen smaller communities across Egypt and mainly around Cairo and Alexandria.
 In Upper Egypt, the oldest ancient Greek community was the one of Minia which was founded in 1812.

-The first banks in Egypt were crafted by Greeks, including the Bank of Alexandria, the Anglo-Egyptian bank (Sunadinos family / Συναδινός), and the General Bank of Alexandria.
+The first banks in Egypt were crafted by Greeks, including the Alexbank, the Anglo-Egyptian bank (Sunadinos family / Συναδινός), and the General Bank of Alexandria.
 Also, it was the Greek agriculturists and farmers that first systematically and with scientific planning, cultivated cotton and tobacco.
 They improved the quantity and quality of production and dominated cotton and tobacco exports.
 Notable families in tobacco commerce were the Salvagos (Σαλβάγκος), Benakis (Μπενάκης), Rodochanakis (Ροδοχανάκης) and Zervoudachis (Ζερβουδάκης).
 The tobacco cultivars used for cigarette manufacturing, e.g., by Kyriazi Freres, were of Greek origin.
 A thriving commerce between Greece and Egypt was thus established.
 Other areas of interest for the Greeks in Egypt were foods, wine, soap, wood crafts, printing.